nuuuwan/news_lk3_data/README.md

 *2025-08-13 05:38:00* · [`adaderanalk`](https://www.adaderana.lk/news/111412/fairly-heavy-rainfall-above-50-mm-likely-in-some-areas-today) · `en`

-Showers will occur at times in Western, Sabaragamuwa and Central provinces and in Galle and
+Showers will occur at times in the Western, Sabaragamuwa and Central provinces and in the Galle and Matara districts today (13), the Department of Meteorology said.

+Several spells of showers will occur in the North-western province as well.

+Fairly heavy falls above 50 mm are likely at some places in the Sabaragamuwa province and in the Nuwara-Eliya and Kandy districts, the Met.
+Department added.

+Meanwhile, showers or thundershowers may occur at a few places in the Uva province and in the Ampara and Batticaloa districts after 2.00 p.m.

+Strong winds of about 40-50kmph can be expected at times over the Western slopes of the central hills and in the Northern, North-central, North-western and Southern provinces and in the Trincomalee district, the Met.
+Department noted.

+The general public has also been requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.

 ◼️